-- A.-It is a violation for a Tobacco Retailer to fail to comply with the requirements of sections 8.38.040 and 8.38.050. - 4.
-A violation of this chapter these sections, whether the violation occurs inside the city limits or

-- A. It is a violation for a Tobacco Retailer to fail to comply with the requirements of sections 8.38.040 and 8.38.050. - 2.1.
-A Tobacco Retailer convicted of violating a provision of these sections shall be subject to a fine not exceeding five hundred dollars for each offense. - 3.2.
-Each day of violation constitutes a separate offense. - 4.3.
+- A.-It is a violation for a Tobacco Retailer to fail to comply with the requirements of sections 8.38.040 and 8.38.050. - A. It is a violation for a Tobacco Retailer to fail to comply with the requirements of sections 8.38.040 and 8.38.050. - 2-1.A Tobacco Retailer convicted of violating a provision of these sections shall be subject to a fine not exceeding five hundred dollars for each offense. - 3.2.
+Each day of violation constitutes a separate offense. - 4-3.
 Assessment of penalties does not bar enforcement of these sections by injunction or other appropriate remedy. - 5.
 4. Failure to comply with any provision of these sections shall constitute grounds for the denial of, refusal to renew, suspension of any food, liquor, tobacco, or other business license issued by the City of Missoula.
-If the business is located outside the city limits within the five (5) mile extraterritorial geographic area the Missoula County Commissioners shall be responsible for addressing any business failure to comply with any provision of these sections that could constitute grounds for the denial of, refusal to renew, suspension of any food, liquor, tobacco or other business license issued by the county. - 6.
-Any fines collected under these sections shall be used for implementation and enforcement of the chapter. - B. A person convicted violating section 8.38.060 shall be fined an amount not to exceed \$250.
+If the business is located outside the city limits within the five (5) mile extraterritorial geographic area the Missoula County Commissioners shall be responsible for addressing any business failure to comply with any provision of these sections that could constitute grounds for the denial of, refusal to renew, suspension of any food, liquor, tobacco or other business license issued by the county. - B. A person convicted violating section 8.38.060 shall be fined an amount not to exceed \$250.
 A person convicted of a second or subsequent violation of section 8.38.060 shall be fined an amount not to exceed \$500.